 [Heading inserted by No. 78 of 2003 s.
 17.]

-22. Assessments and opinions as to occurrence of misconduct
+22. Assessments and opinions as to occurrence of serious misconduct

-(1) Regardless of whether or not there has been an allegation of misconduct, the Commission may make assessments and form opinions as to whether misconduct —
+(1) Regardless of whether or not there has been an allegation of serious misconduct, the Commission may make assessments and form opinions as to whether serious misconduct —

 (a) has or may have occurred; or